 Also disable native universal apps that run in the background even when you haven’t actually launched them.

-- Go to settings using keyboard shortcut Windows + I,
+- Go to settings using the keyboard shortcut Windows + I,

 - Click Privacy then Background apps.